 Rather than using the mashed potatoes to top off this savory pie I’ve removed their skins, chopped them into bite size pieces, and folded them into the filling.
 So you really have it all – the potatoes and the pastry crust.
 Brilliant – right!??🙌

-This pie is filled with so many yummy flavors: lean ground beef, healthy veggies like carrots, peas, parsnips and potatoes, a beef stock and stout beer sauce, all topped off with a light and crispy puff pastry crust.
+This beef pot pie is filled with so many yummy flavors: lean ground beef, healthy veggies like carrots, peas, parsnips and potatoes, a beef stock and stout beer sauce, all topped off with a light and crispy puff pastry crust.

 Is your mouth watering??
 Cause’ mine totally is!😋